 This is inclusive of available unpaid capital for ancillary own funds of €1.84 million, and eligible under Solvency II regulation up to €1.39 million in matching the Minimum Capital Requirement.

-The Own Funds applied in matching the Solvency Capital Requirements are detailed in the below tables for the PCC on an aggregate basis.
+The Own Funds applied in matching the Solvency Capital Requirements are detailed in the below tables for both the Group and for the PCC on an aggregate basis.